Peterpiotr/siguren-documentation/docs/source/glossary.rst

    Reversibility
       The friction MotoSuiveur® is mechanically reversible, which means that is can indifferently be mounted in one orientation or the other and can absorb a fall according both mountings.
-      When delivered with its control cabinet, the MotoSuiveur® must either be mounted according to the logics of the cabinet which cannot know how the MotoSuiveur® is oriented.
+      When delivered with its MS Control Cabinet, the MotoSuiveur® must either be mounted according to the logics of the cabinet which cannot know how the MotoSuiveur® is oriented.

    Friction absorber